Where are you located?

 For volunteer groups that include youth aged 14-17 years old, the group must be accompanied by one adult supervisor per each five youth and those adults must volunteer alongside and supervise the youth.

-For youth younger than 14, please contact Angie Elliott in Volunteer Services to learn about additional opportunities.
+For youth younger than 14, please contact Angie Kelley in Volunteer Services to learn about additional opportunities.

 Can I bring my organization/group?

 Moveable Feast loves hosting groups!
-Our kitchen can accommodate up to 25 volunteers at a time, with shifts available every day of the week.
-Our garden can accommodate up to 10 volunteers at a time, with shifts on Wednesday and Saturday mornings.
+Our kitchen can accommodate up to 15 volunteers at a time, with shifts available every day of the week.
+Our garden can accommodate up to 5 volunteers at a time, with shifts on Tuesday and Thursday mornings.
 On occasion, we can offer group delivery driving, as long as volunteers travel in pairs.
-If your group would like to volunteer, please contact our Volunteer Services Manager, Angie Elliott, or visit our Group Volunteer page.
+If your group would like to volunteer, please contact our Volunteer Services Manager, Angie Kelley, or visit our Group Volunteer page.

 I live in the county but want to be a delivery driver; are there delivery routes available for me?

-Can we donate food or baked goods to Moveable Feast?
+Can we donate food or non-food items to Moveable Feast?

+Moveable Feast can only accept canned and packaged items on a case by case basis, along with non-food items.
 At this time we are not accepting any baked goods made at home, only those made here in our kitchen.
+Please contact Matthew Berg at 410-327-3420 x.
+19 or MBerg@mfeast.org with your request prior to bringing in your items.
+All donations must be approved by our staff prior to your arrival.
 To view more information about our food donation guidelines, please click the link below:

 How else can we support Moveable Feast?

 Thank you for asking this question!
 We raise all our own funds and every dollar donated helps provide medically tailored, healthy meals to our clients living with HIV/AIDS and other life-challenging illnesses.
-To donate directly click Here.
+Donate directly here: Feed Fight Foster!

 You can also become a fundraiser by participating in one of our Special Events!

 Have a question not answered above?
-Contact Angie Elliott, Volunteer Services Manager, for more information.
+Contact Angie Kelley, Volunteer Services Manager, for more information.